snotskie/ttrpg/md/endeavored.md

       </tr>
       <tr>
         <th scope="row" colspan="2">Cover</th>
-        <td><i>Any Stat.</i> Delay your action so you can Help another character who has not acted this round or so they can Help you.
+        <td><i>Home/Hurry.</i> Delay your action so you can Help another character who has not acted this round or so they can Help you.
 This Help may be used to increase or decrease <b>X</b> values instead of increasing rolls as usual.</td>
       </tr>
     </tbody>
   </table>